What Is Alcohol Poisoning?

 - Call 911 immediately.

-- Make sure that the individual stays on their side if they are laying down, NEVER on their backs.
+- Make sure that the individual stays on their side if they are laying down, NEVER on their back.
 This reduces the risk of death from choking on vomit.

 - Continue to supervise the individual in question.
 Do not leave them alone or unattended.